syncfusion-content/maui-docs/MAUI/Scheduler/month-view.md

 ## Hide leading and trailing dates

-You can hide the previous and next month dates of a Scheduler month view by using the `ShowLeadingAndTrailingDates` property in the `MonthViewSettings` of the `SfScheduler.` By default, the `ShowLeadingAndTrailingDates` property is `true.`
+You can hide the previous and next month dates from a Scheduler month view by using the `ShowLeadingAndTrailingDates` property in the `MonthViewSettings` of the `SfScheduler.` The `ShowLeadingAndTrailingDates` property defaults to true.

 {% tabs %}
 {% highlight xaml %}